gregnazario/aptos-example-games/README.md

 is fully multiplayer.
 There is a game creator, which is not allowed to modify the game unless it's finished.
 * It provides view functions to tell when there are winners, and to view the board

+## UI
+The UI is up, take a look at https://tic-tac-toe.gnazar.io

 ## How to install

 You can publish this with the aptos CLI (please version 1.0.6 or newer).
 These instructions are for devnet, but you can simply